renggli/dart-xml/README.md

 ### Traversing and Querying

-Accessors allow to access all nodes in the XML tree:
+Accessors allow to access nodes in the XML tree:

 - `attributes` returns an iterable over the attributes of the current node.
-- `children` returns an iterable over the direct children of the current node.
+- `children` returns an iterable over the children of the current node.

+There are various methods to traverse the XML tree along its axes:

+- `preceding` returns an iterable over nodes preceding the opening tag of the current node in document order.
+- `descendants` returns an iterable over the descendants of the current node in document order.
+This includes the attributes of the current node, its children, the grandchildren, and so on.
+- `following` the nodes following the closing tag of the current node in document order.
+- `ancestors` returns an iterable over the ancestor nodes of the current node, that is the parent, the grandparent, and so on.
+Note that this is the only iterable that traverses nodes in reverse document order.

+For example, the `descendants` iterator could be used to extract all textual contents from an XML tree:

+    var textual = document.descendants
+        .where((node) => node is XmlText && !node.text.trim().isEmpty)
+        .join('\n');
+    print(textual);

-There are helpers to find elements with a specific tag:
+Additionally, there are helpers to find elements with a specific tag:

 - `findElements(String name)` finds direct children of the current node with the provided tag `name`.
 - `findAllElements(String name)` finds direct and indirect children of the current node with the provided tag `name`.